TIBCOSoftware/lmi-azure-ec/azure-ad-forwarder/README.md

-# Azure function for collecting Azure Directory logs and/or Azure Activity logs
+# LMI Event Collector for Microsoft Azure - Azure Function for Collecting Azure Directory Logs and/or and Azure Activity Logs

-This Azure function can be used to collect Azure Directory events (sign-ins and uadits), as well as Azure Activity logs, and send them to an LMI appliance, usually in the cloud.
+This Azure function can be used to collect Azure Directory events (sign-ins and uadits), as well as Azure Activity logs, and send them to an TIBCO LogLogic® Log Management Intelligence (LMI) appliance, usually in the cloud.
 This uses Azure Event Hub for buffering of the messages and Azure function to periodically poll and forward those logs to an LMI using the ULDP protocol.

 # Step 1: Creating Event Hub Namespace